Demystifying Natural Language Processing NLP

 What is NLP?

-Natural Language Processing (NLP) is a subfield of Artificial Intelligence (AI) that focuses on making machines understand and interpret human language.
+Natural language processing (NLP) is a subfield of Artificial Intelligence (AI) that focuses on making machines understand and interpret human language.
 It is a crucial component of AI that enables machines to process, analyse and generate human language.
-In this article, we will explore what NLP really is, how it works, and its current and potential applications in various industries.
+In this article, we will explore what Natural Language Processing really is, how it works, and its current and potential applications in various industries.
 We will also discuss the challenges and limitations of NLP and how it can be improved in the future.

 How does NLP work?